Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 • Fluoride dosing system

-• Automated monitoring and remote access capability
+• Remote monitoring capability

 • Raw water divert-to-waste during start-up events